The Apprentice (British TV series) series 11: Series overview

-Of those who took part, Joseph Valente would become the eventual winner, going on to use his prize to start up and expand a plumbing business called Impra-Gas.
-He would work together with Sugar to develop the company's business model for two years, before announcing his intentions to go solo and assume full control of the company in early 2017, with both men parting on good terms.
+The series saw Joseph Valente win Lord Sugar's investment, using his prize to start up and expand a plumbing business called Impra-Gas.
+He worked for two years, together with Sugar, to develop the company's business model, before assuming full control of the company in early 2017.
+While both men parted on good terms, the business collapsed just months later.